 Puberty and Fertility

 Puberty is usually delayed and/or incomplete, with slow or disrupted progression.
-On average, children with PWS reach a stage called pubarche earlier than is typical, but premature adrenarche (or pubarche) can happen before the ages of 8 or 9 in 14-30% of children with PWS, although this is not related to actual pubertal onset.
+However, on average, children with PWS reach a stage called pubarche (development of pubic hair) earlier than is typical, but premature pubarche (usually caused by premature adrenarche) can happen as early as before the ages of 8 or 9 in 14-30% of children with PWS.
+This is not related to actual pubertal onset.
 Adrenarche is a separate process to puberty which typically occurs a few years before and causes new hair growth, body odour, skin and mood changes.

 It was previously thought not possible for men or women with PWS to have children.
 There are no known cases of a man with PWS fathering a child, but there have been a handful of women with PWS who have had a baby.
 Without sex hormone treatment, fertility is unlikely, but current advice is that birth control should be considered for women with PWS who are sexually developed, even if menstruation is sparse and minimal.
 Similarly, males should also be counselled about the possibility of their own fertility if penile length and testicular volume is normal.
 Infertility in males is complex and it remains unknown if it is possible to correct.
 Multiple forms of hypogonadism have been observed involving testicular dysfunction and various hormone deficiencies.
 If fertile, those with PWS by deletion have a 50% chance of their baby being born with either Angelman syndrome if they are female, or PWS if they are male.
 Those with PWS by UPD would have every chance of having a healthy baby.